octopus-network/octopus-appchain-anchor/README.md

 * `OCT token`: The OCT token is used to stake for the validators of corresponding appchain.
 * `NEAR fungible token`: A token which is lived in NEAR protocol.
 It should be a NEP-141 compatible contract.
 This contract can bridge the token to the corresponding appchain.
 * `wrapped appchain token`: The wrapped token of the appchain native token, which is managed by a contract in NEAR protocol.
+* `wrapped appchain NFT`: The wrapped appchain native non-fungible token asset, which is managed by a contract in NEAR protocol.
 * `appchain notification`: The appchain notification generated in this contract.
 Appchain will query these data to complete cross-chain asset transfer.
 It has the following types:
   * Near fungible token is locked in appchain anchor contract.
   * Wrapped appchain token is burnt in NEAR protocol.